IonLanguage/Ion/README.md

 #### Functions

-All function names should be in PascalCase.
+All function names should be in camelCase.

 ```rust
 void main() {